Tasmannia purpurascens: Taxonomy and naming

+Conservation

-ConservationTasmannia purpurascens was previously listed as "Vulnerable" under the Environment Protection and Biodiversity Conservation Act 1999 but was delisted in 2013.
+Tasmannia purpurascens was previously listed as "Vulnerable" under the Environment Protection and Biodiversity Conservation Act 1999 but was delisted in 2013.
 It remains listed as "vulnerable" in New South Wales.

 Use in horticulture

 This plant is difficult to propagate from seed but readily propagated from cuttings taken in early autumn.
 Its slow growth, attractive appearance and resistance to pests make it useful as an indoor plant.